-For CSLF assets exceeded liabilities at June 30, 2018.
-Due to the nature of CSLF operations, a portion of net position is subject to bond resolution restrictions.
-The restricted net position for CSLF at fiscal year-end was \$4,693 and is 19.6%.
-The remaining portion of net position is unrestricted and represents 80.4% of the total net position.
-The decrease was due primarily to loan interest revenue net of \$4,000 contributed to CHESLA for the scholarship and refinance programs authorized by the Board.
+CSLF's assets exceeded liabilities at June 30, 2019.
+Due to the nature of CSLF's operations, a portion of net position is subject to bond resolution restrictions.
+At fiscal year-end, the restricted net position was 21.9% or \$4,759.
+The remaining portion of net position is unrestricted and represents 78.1% of the total net position.
+The increase was due primarily to loan interest revenue net of the \$3,500 contributed to CHESLA for the scholarship and in-school loan programs authorized by the Board.